Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
 Thank you for downloading the 21st packaged release of iTop.
-This version is a major release, with quite a few bug significative enhancements.
+This version is a major release, with quite a few bug fixes and significative enhancements.

 The documentation about iTop is available as a Wiki: https://wiki.openitop.org/